 The Graham County Board of Supervisors meet every 1st and 3rd Monday of every month unless it is a holiday, in which case they will meet on Tuesday.
-A current Supervisors agenda is posted online along with Board minutes and agendas as far back as 2007.
+A current Board of Supervisors agenda is posted online along with Board minutes and agendas as far back as 2007.
 Minutes dated into the late 1800’s are available to the public by contacting 928-428-3250.
 The Graham County Planning and Zoning Commission meet every third Wednesday of each month as needed.
-A current Planning agenda is posted online along with a meeting schedule.
+A current Planning and Zoning agenda is posted online along with a meeting schedule.
 The Board of Supervisors hears Planning and Zoning issues every third Monday of each month as needed.

 Minor Land Division Affidavit

 A minor land division is a division of an existing parcel of land into 2, 3, 4, or 5 new lots / parcels.
 If a parcel is assigned an Assessor’s Parcel Number, any split into 2 to 5 new lots / parcels is a minor land division.
 Any split into six or more lots / parcels is a subdivision.
 The County is authorized by A.R.S.
 11-809 to review minor land divisions.
-Regulations for Minor Land Division are outlined in the Planning and Zoning Ordinance Section 5.13 (PDF).
+Regulations for Minor Land Division are outlined in the Planning and Zoning Ordinance Section 5.13.
 The affidavit for a minor land division is available (PDF) or at the Graham County Planning and Zoning office in the General Services Building at:

 921 W Thatcher Boulevard